keptn/enhancement-proposals/text/0009-definition-of-remediation-action.md

 ### Refactoring

-The current implementation of the `remediation-service` has built-in actions, like the toggling of a feature flag, or scaling a pod.
+The current implementation of the `remediation-service` has built-in actions, like the toggling of a feature flag, or scaling the ReplicaSet of a deployment.
 The feature flag toggling, for example, need to be extracted into a service (`unleash-service`) that is then able to handle the action.

 ## Trade-offs and mitigations